yopaz-quanlv/danhgiavongtoc.vn/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 7.1.1 =
+* Restored PHP 5.x support

+= 7.1.0 =
+* Added feature for post order and sorting (feature request: https://wordpress.org/support/topic/sort-posts-by-title/)
+* Added class `.rpwwt-post-excerpt-more` for the "more" text following the excerpt. (feature request: https://wordpress.org/support/topic/class-for-more-sign/)
+* Dropped PHP 5 support
+* Moved language files to [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/recent-posts-widget-with-thumbnails/).
+So, please contribute as a translator to make Recent Posts Widget With Thumbnails available in more and more languages.
+* Compatibility with WordPress 5.8

 = 7.0.3 =
 * new branding